pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

    It also requires some changes to current already complicated pattern matching code such as in the `PR-97122 <https://github.com/pytorch/pytorch/pull/97122>`__ to support ``conv add`` fusion.
 -  Limitation around supporting user's advanced quantization intention to quantize their model.
-For example, if backend developer only want to quantize inputs and outputs when the ``linear`` has a third input, it requires co-work from quantization team and backend developer.
+For example, if backend developer only wants to quantize inputs and outputs when the ``linear`` has a third input, it requires co-work from quantization team and backend developer.

 To address these scalability issues,
 `Quantizer <https://github.com/pytorch/pytorch/blob/3e988316b5976df560c51c998303f56a234a6a1f/torch/ao/quantization/_pt2e/quantizer/quantizer.py#L160>`__
-is introduced for quantization in PyTorch 2.0 export. ``Quantizer`` is a class that users can use to programmably set the quantization specifications for input and output of each node in the model graph.
+is introduced for quantization in PyTorch 2.0 export. ``Quantizer`` is a class that users can use to programmatically set the quantization specifications for input and output of each node in the model graph.
 It adds flexibility to the quantization API and allows modeling users and backend developers to configure quantization programmatically.
 This will allow users to express how they want an operator pattern to be observed in a more explicit way by annotating the appropriate nodes.
 A backend specific quantizer inherited from base quantizer,